Xilinx/Vitis-AWS-F1-Developer-Labs/README.md

 * Set the 'New limit value' to 1 or more
 * Fill the rest of the form as appropriate and click 'Submit'

-Requests are typically processed by AWS in 24 to 48 hours.
+Requests are typically processed in 24 to 48 hours.
 <p></details><br>

 ### Usage Instructions